This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To file a lawsuit against a doctor or hospital that you believe caused your child’s injury can seem like a daunting task.

-Make sure you find a lawyer with whom you feel comfortable and who has a proven track record of helping parents like you.
+Make sure you find a lawyer with whom you feel comfortable and with a proven track record of helping parents like you.

-An Example of a Brachial Plexus Injury Lawsuit
+An Example of a Brachial Plexus Birth Injury Lawsuit

 In 2003, the parents of a girl born with a brachial plexus injury won $20 million on her behalf.
 The girl was born in Evanston, Illinois, and the parents claimed that her doctors used excessive traction as she was being delivered.